How Community Building Became a Lifeline for First Responders

 The Story Behind the LIFELINES Community Building Program

-Early in 2024, after developing and delivering my community building programs for seven years, I suddenly became aware of what first responders are dealing with.
-This information came to me from several different sources, among them, a friend whose son, a paramedic, was suffering from PTSD.
+Early in 2024, after developing and delivering community building programs for several years, I became aware of what first responders are dealing with.
+This awareness came through several sources, among them a friend whose son, a paramedic, was suffering from PTSD.

 A Leap of Faith